-It’s easy to buy a tub of hummus at the store but I much prefer the taste of homemade.
-Store-bought is typically made with soybean oil as opposed to olive oil, citric acid as opposed to lemon juice and preservatives.
+It’s easy to buy a tub of hummus at the store but if you have a few extra minutes, it’s worth it to make it from scratch.
+Store-bought hummus is typically made with soybean oil as opposed to olive oil, citric acid as opposed to lemon juice and preservatives.
 Homemade hummus is healthier, and it’s made from ingredients you can keep readily on hand: a few cans of chickpeas, extra virgin olive oil, a scoop of tahini, freshly squeezed lemon juice, garlic and spices.
 Just give it all a whirl in the food processor and you’re done.

 Before we get to the recipe, a few words about the ingredients.
 Some hummus aficionados will tell you it’s important to use dried chickpeas but I assure you it’s not worth the effort.
 I’ve made hummus using both dried and canned and there’s virtually no difference.
 Just look for organic canned chickpeas without extra salt and additives (if you’re going to cheat, do it properly!).
 You’ll also find some recipes out there that call for peeling the chickpeas.
 I’m not joking.
 Supposedly, the skins prevent the hummus from getting super creamy.
 Again, I’ve tried it, it took forever and I could barely tell a difference.
 The important thing is to have the right balance of flavors, and enough liquid to achieve a smooth and creamy consistency.